KhosrojerdiA/adversarial-datasets/README.md

 pip install -r requirements.txt
 ```

+## Run
+To run the code, you can use main_no_think_v2.py for no reasoning LLM.
+It will save the result on output folder.
+Then you can run main_think_v2.py that will run the reasoning LLM for those query-documents that did not achieve the goal.

 ## Source Data
 Following Wu et al., we evaluate our attack methods on a randomly sampled subset of 1,000 queries from the Dev set.
 For each query, we target two distinct types of documents—Easy-5 and Hard-5—selected from the re-ranked results produced by the victim neural ranking model (NRM) after applying it to the top-1K BM25 candidates.
 This dual-target approach allows us to systematically assess the impact of our rank boosting techniques on documents with varying levels of initial ranking quality.